A Markov Chain Algorithm for Compression in Self-Organizing Particle Systems: Introduction

+We will focus on active programmable matter.
+Because instances of such systems are incredibly varied, we will examine an abstraction that captures features common to many different active programmable matter systems.
+In a {\it self-organizing particle system}, individual units called {\it particles} with limited computational and communication abilities occupy the vertices and move along the edges of some graph (representing real space) in a distributed, asynchronous way.
+More specifically, in the {\it geometric amoebot model}, these particles have constant-size memory, communicate only with their immediate neighbors, and exist on the triangular lattice (see Section~\ref{subsec:model} for details).
+Since it was first introduced in 2014~\cite{Derakhshandeh2014}, the geometric amoebot model has been used to understand phenomena observed in physical robot systems~\cite{Savoie2018} and to study fundamental problems such as shape formation~\cite{Derakhshandeh2016}, leader election~\cite{Daymude2017}, and fault tolerance~\cite{DiLuna2018}.

+The amoebot model is not the only abstraction of active programmable matter currently in use.
+For example, \emph{metamorphic robot} systems~\cite{Chirikjian1994} model dynamically reconfiguring robots on the hexagonal lattice, and have yielded some rigorous algorithmic work (e.g.,~\cite{Walter2005}).
+The {\it nubot} model~\cite{Woods2013} for molecular-scale self-assembly represents active programmable matter as monomers on the 2D triangular grid, and work has largely focused on efficient shape formation (e.g.,~\cite{Chen2014}).
+While the nubot model allows rigid attachments between monomers that result in non-local movement and interactions, our amoebot model only allows local interactions between particles and yet still manages to accomplish global objectives.

-Nature offers a variety of examples in which gathering and cooperative behavior is apparent.
-For example, social insects often exhibit compression-like characteristics in their collective behavior: fire ants form floating rafts \cite{Mlot2011}, cockroach larvae perform self-organizing aggregation \cite{Jeanson2005,Rivault1997}, and honey bees choose hive locations based on a decentralized process of swarming and recruitment~\cite{Camazine1999}.
+{\bf Compression, Clustering, and Gathering.} Nature offers a variety of examples in which gathering and cooperative behavior is apparent.
+For example, social insects often exhibit compression-like characteristics in their collective behavior: fire ants form floating rafts~\cite{Mlot2011}, cockroach larvae perform self-organizing aggregation~\cite{Jeanson2005,Rivault1998}, and honey bees choose hive locations based on a decentralized process of swarming and recruitment~\cite{Camazine1999}.
+Compression is also seen in other species, for example in the slime mold {\it Dictyoselium}, whose natural life cycle includes a phase where about \numprint{100000} single-celled organisms gather together into a cluster known as a ``slug''~\cite{Devreotes1989}.